-Bluetooth Smart Ready devices are the most effective way to connect to billions of Bluetooth devices in the market today, and the over 5 million Bluetooth enabled devices commercialized every single day.
+Bluetooth Smart Ready devices are the most effective way to connect to billions of Bluetooth devices in the market today.

 Examples include phones, tablets, PCs, TVs, even set-top boxes and game consoles that sit at the center of the consumers' connected world.
 These devices efficiently receive data sent from Classic Bluetooth devices and Bluetooth Smart devices and feed it into applications that turn the data into useful information.